Vegan Baked Savoury Doughnuts (Masala Vada)(Gluten Free)

 Traditionally “Vada” or, “Vadai” as they are called made by fermenting rice and lentil batter, which is then hand shaped into doughnuts and deep fried in hot oil.
 This recipe was born, given my abhorrence for deep frying and penchant for using up leftovers, namely from the “Ven Pongal” made a few days ago.
 Any other sticky rice porridge should work equally well.
 I baked these in my Philips Air Fryer however, an oven on fan forced setting could be used too.
-A shout out to Arohii at Joie De Vivre for being interested in this recipe!

 - Ven Pongal – 1 cup